redpio/git-1/README.md

 # git-1

-some content have age-restriction: +18
+some content have age-restriction: +18 ok? bitch! we gotta vodka!!